East Galápagos Cruise

 Your ship: Mary Anne

 There is simply no better way to follow in the footsteps of Charles Darwin than to navigate around the Galápagos Islands under sail as he did.
-Launched in 1997, and offering the best of modern design, stability, and safety married to the romance of cruising under sail, the Mary Anne is the perfect “trip of a lifetime” choice for your Galápagos adventure.
+Launched in 1997, and offering the best of modern design, stability and safety married with the romance of cruising under sail, the Mary Anne is the perfect “trip of a lifetime” choice for your Galápagos adventure.

-Mary Anne was originally designed to accommodate 24 passengers, but in Galápagos she only takes 16 guests.
-This means that you never feel crowded or shoehorned in.
-It also means that Mary Anne is one of the few Galápagos cruise ships to carry … Read more about Mary Anne
+More space Mary Anne was originally designed to accommodate 24 passengers, but in Galápagos … Read more about Mary Anne

 Transfers to and from ship